VimsecAu/kb/m365/baselines/teams.md

 Record an event SHOULD be set to Organizer can record.

 <!--Policy: MS.TEAMS.1.7v1; Criticality: SHOULD -->
 - _Rationale:_ The security risk of the default settings for Live Events is Live Events can be recorded by all participants by default.
-Limiting recording permissions to only the organizer minimizes the security risk to the organizer's discretion for these Live Events.
+Limiting recording permissions to only the organizer minimises the security risk to the organiser's discretion for these Live Events.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) meeting policy, as well as custom meeting policies.
 Custom policies MAY be created to allow more flexibility for specific users.